Ashawn0/itc-beautician-training/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please ensure you follow the project's coding standards and submit a pull request for review.
+Please ensure you follow the project's coding standards:
+-   Use TypeScript for all new files.
+-   Follow the existing component structure.
+-   Ensure responsive design for all UI changes.

 ---

 © 2025 ITC Beautician Training Institute.
-All rights reserved.
+Powered by [Ashawn](https://github.com/Ashawn0).